egemenozen1/financial-sentiment-analysis/README.md

 - Recall
 - F1-Score

+# Project Update

+This project has shown significant improvements in text classification accuracy.
+Recent iterations achieved an accuracy exceeding 70%, with particularly strong performance in predicting **neutral** class instances.
+However, there is still room for enhancement in **positive** and **negative** class predictions.
+Various balancing techniques, regularization methods, and architectural optimizations have been applied throughout the process.
+The model continues to evolve, aiming for even better performance.

+The current state of the project is promising, and further improvements will be explored in the future.
+Contributions and suggestions are always welcome.

 ## Future Improvements
 - Additional data sources can be integrated to improve model generalizability.
 - Different model architectures and optimization techniques can be explored for higher accuracy.